Sociology A Level

 What will I study?

 Sociology explores society and the interaction between institutions and individuals.
-You will study research in areas such as culture, socialisation, youth subcultures, globalisation and the digital world, crime and deviance and social inequality.
+You will study research in areas such as culture, socialisation, youth subcultures, globalisation and the digital world, crime and deviance, and social inequality.
 Students will explore how sociologists use a range of research methods to gather data.
-Exciting areas of the syllabus are studying digital social media (Y1) and crime and deviance (Y2).
+Particularly popular areas of the syllabus are studying youth subcultures, digital social media (Y1) and crime and deviance (Y2).
+Sociology differs from Psychology, in that psychologists study individuals, whereas sociologists study groups.
+For example, we look at why marriage rates are very low generally or why women are twice as likely as men to instigate a divorce, whereas psychologists look at the pheromones and hormones that alter in your brain when you fall in love.

 Is this course right for me?

 Do you analyse people and their behaviour?
 Do you like to see two sides of an argument?
 Are you interested in why men are more criminal than women?
 Why are some people so rich and others so poor?
-If so then Sociology may be the subject for you.
-Sociology is an independent reading and essay based subject.
+If so, then Sociology may be the subject for you.
+Sociology is an independent reading and essay-based subject.
 Students will take active part in discussing ideas with their peers and as a whole class on a regular basis.
-We do flipped learning so students prepare for lessons at home and we establish what students know, then analyse and evaluate ideas.
-Complementary subjects are Psychology, Health and Social Care, History, English and Geography.
-Students take 3 exams at the end of the second year, there is no coursework.
+Complementary subjects are Psychology, Health and Social Care, , Politics, Criminology, History, English and Geography.
+Students take 3 exams at the end of the second year.
+There is no coursework.